ExpressJet: Resumption and launch of aha! brand

 In July 2021, the US Department of Transportation (DOT) granted final approval for ExpressJet to restart commercial operations.
 The airline's first relaunched revenue flight was a sports charter operated on September 30, 2021, between Tallahassee, FL and Anderson, SC—exactly one year after its final flight as a fee-for-departure contract carrier.
 One day later, the company also launched aha!, a leisure travel brand providing scheduled air service between Reno-Tahoe International Airport and cities along the West Coast of the United States.
 Scheduled flights began on October 24, 2021, with the first flight being to Pasco, Washington.
-The carrier will focus on cities, markets, and customers which have seen diminished air service as a result of airline industry consolidation and "up-gauging" of routes to larger but less-frequent flights.
+The carrier focused on cities, markets, and customers which have seen diminished air service as a result of airline industry consolidation and "up-gauging" of routes to larger but less-frequent flights.

 On June 14, 2022, United Airlines Holdings Inc. quietly divested its stake in the parent company of former regional carrier ExpressJet Airlines.
 ExpressJet Airlines LLC became 100% owned by KAir Enterprises and affiliates.

 ExpressJet filed for Chapter 11 bankruptcy on August 22, 2022.
 Although Chapter 11 is typically used as protection while a debtor restructures, ExpressJet ceased all flight operations with plans to liquidate its assets.

+Proposed 2023 relaunch

+In early 2023, ExpressJet's assets were purchased by the company that owns Logistic Air, a Nevada-based lessor and aviation solutions provider, and Global Supertanker Aviation, LLC.

+In July 2023, the carrier announced its intentions to restart operations with a single Boeing 777.
+The airline requested a 90 day extension to its Air Operator Certificate's revocation-for-dormancy date while it works to submit its formal intent to resume operations.

+The aircraft ExpressJet plans to use is a former Japan Airlines aircraft owned by Logistic Air.
+The airline estimates it will take nearly $2 million to finalize its relaunch.

+In November 2023, the company requested to have its operating certificate changed from Part 121 domestic to Part 121 supplemental authority.
+Though the new air operator's certificate was expected to be approved by mid 2024, it failed to provide updates by the end of that year, and its operating certificate was revoked.